convox/docs/docs/reference/rack-parameters/NLBInternal.md

 Internal NLBs do not add exposure beyond what the Rack's `InstancesSecurity` security group already permits across the VPC CIDR.
 They do publish stable DNS names, which slightly lowers discovery cost for an in-VPC attacker pivoting between apps — rely on application-layer authentication, not network obscurity.

-See [NLB](/reference/rack-parameters/NLB) for the shared limitations (TCP only, no real client IP preservation, cross-zone load balancing off by default, 50-listener quota).
+See [Network Load Balancing](/networking/nlb#known-limitations) for the shared limitations (no real client IP preservation, cross-zone load balancing off by default, 50-listener quota).

 ## See Also